reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-with-spring-boot.md

 In microservices, each service practically takes care of its data and persistence.
 Then there is always an orchestration between these services and they interact with each other synchronously or asynchronously using their APIs.

 Since each service is isolated, they are independently scalable and resistant to failure.
 Microservices are explicitly designed to tackle failures so that they can be easily taken down without disturbing the overall system.
-When the microservices are replaced with the new ones after fixing the problem, it must process the records from the last offset of data which got processed.
+When a service is restarted, it must process the records that accumulated during the downtime.

 Thus, it usually makes sense to bring atomicity within the services to bring in continuous and streamlined data flow and make the interactions and network calls asynchronous to address the problem of handling the data-rich, interactive user experience.
 Hence, a bunch of prominent developers realized that they would need an approach to build a “reactive” systems architecture that would ease the processing of data *while streaming* and they signed a manifesto, popularly known as the [Reactive Manifesto](https://www.reactivemanifesto.org/).